AdobeDocs/target.de-DE/help/c-activities/c-troubleshooting-activities/content-trouble.md

 ## mboxTrace {#section_256FCF7C14BB435BA2C68049EF0BA99E}

-mboxTrace ermöglicht Ihnen, Spureninformationen zu erhalten, die an Mbox-Antworten angehängt werden.
-Spureninformationen spiegeln das Ergebnis eines Mbox-Aufrufes (zum Beispiel eine Konversion oder eine Impression) sowie alle weiteren Daten wider, die dazu beitragen können zu ermitteln, warum es zu diesem Resultat gekommen ist, wie zum Beispiel eine Reihe verfügbarer Niederlassungen, zwischen denen während einer Kampagne eine Auswahl getroffen wurde.
+mboxTrace enables you to receive trace information attached to [!DNL Target] responses.
+Trace information reflects the outcome of a [!DNL Target] call (for example, a conversion or an impression) and any additional data that may help in determining why this particular outcome happened, such as a set of available branches among which the selection was made in a campaign.
 Verwenden Sie diese Informationen für eine Fehlerdiagnose der Inhaltsbereitstellung.

 Die folgenden Parameter stehen zur Verfügung: